ArturDorfman/interview-prepper/content/guide/interview-questions.md

    * Celebrate small victories and provide encouragement during challenges.

 #### How do you introduce new technologies or practices into the team?
 Introducing new technologies or practices to a team can be a delicate process that requires effective communication, collaboration, and strategic planning.

 1. Understand the Team's Current State
    * Assess the current workflow, practices, and technologies in use.
    * Identify pain points, areas for improvement, and potential benefits of the new technology or practice.

-2. Define Clear Objectives
+2. Define Clear Goals
    * Clearly outline the goals and objectives of introducing the new technology or practice.
    * Highlight the specific benefits and improvements it can bring to the team and the organization as a whole.

 3. Highlight Success Stories
    * Share success stories and case studies from other teams or organizations that have successfully implemented similar changes.

    * Showcase tangible benefits to motivate the team.

 4. Provide Training and Support